jlangch/venice/doc/readme/cryptography.md

 ¹⁾ Recommended by NIST

 ²⁾ AES256-CBC is regarded as a broken or risky cryptographic algorithm.
-Use AES256-GCM in production!
+Use AES256-GCM or ChaCha20 in production!

 ³⁾ only available with Java 11+